clearviewai/msgpack-numpy-rs/README.md

 If one looks for a more production-oriented, performant format, they might consider [Apache Arrow](https://arrow.apache.org/), [Parquet](https://parquet.apache.org/), or [Protocol Buffers](https://protobuf.dev/).
 However, these formats are not as flexible as MessagePack when you need to store intermediate Machine Learning results.
 In practice, MessagePack with Numpy array support can be quite a good choice for many of these use cases.

-This Rust version aims to provide a faster alternative to the Python version, with the same deserialized formats as the Python counterpart so they could interoperate with each other.
+This Rust version aims to provide a faster alternative to the Python version, with the same serialized formats as the Python counterpart so they could interoperate with each other.
 You could use this as a building block for your own Machine Learning pipeline in Rust, or as a way to communicate between Python and Rust.

 ## Examples